Why is Market Research required before starting a Business?

 Step b: Verify the email address by confirming the registration.

-Go to the inbox and click on the mail from SEMRush team with heading “Welcome to SEMrush!
-Please confirm your registration to get started”
+Go to the inbox and click on the mail from the SEMRush team with the heading “Welcome to SEMrush!
+Please confirm your registration to get started.”

 Then click on “confirm your email button.

-Clicking on the link takes you to the option to select a plan, Select pro option for 7 days free trail.
+Clicking on the link takes you to the option to select a plan; select pro option for 7 days free trial.